good-loop/doc/pages/policy/commission-policy.md

 ## Revenue share

-All staff who do not receive sales commission (except for the founders, Amy and Dan) get a 2% share of campaign profits.
+All staff who do not receive sales commission get a 2% share of campaign profits.

 "Campaign profit" is defined as sales income, minus cost-of-sales: donations / media / brand studies / platform fees / sales commission.